namoikonk/ProgrammingAssignment2/README.md

 2. Compile with javac for both codes
 3. Run server code first with java ServerwithCP1
-4. Run client code with file you want to send: java ClientwithCP1.java [absolute filepath of file you want to send] port 4321
+4. Run client code with file you want to send: java ClientwithCP1.java [absolute filepath of file you want to send] port 4321 For multiple files, add as many absolute filepaths as needed
 5. Results shown in cmd prompt and received file is called 'recv\_[file name]'

 Same for CP2